Quarto Pub

 _publish.yml

-The _publish.yml file is used to to specify the publishing destination.
+The _publish.yml file is used to specify the publishing destination.
 This file is automatically created (or updated) whenever you execute the quarto publish command, and is located within the project or document directory.

 The service, id, and URL of the published content is specified in _publish.yml.
 For example: